Fox Live Valve Neo delivers ultra-fast wireless suspension switching [First ride review]

 Oh, and did I mention the price?
 You’re looking at $399USD for the Neo kit including bump sensors, battery, charger, and cable.
 Plus $999USD for a Neo Float X shock or $949USD for Neo DHX shock.
 That’s a lot of coin.

-Finally, I think the lack of any kinematics in the app is a bit of a missed opportunity, and maybe that’ll come.
+Finally, I think the lack of any telemetry in the app is a bit of a missed opportunity, and maybe that’ll come.
 I think Fox could really build in some extra value and functionality for the rider if they were to include some ride analysis, similar to Quark Shock Wiz for example, so people can really make the most of their setup, for example, number of big compression events, air time, and tuning tips based on those events.

 I don’t think Live Valve Neo is necessarily for your average rider, and it’s not really meant to be.
 For the all-in rider with expendable income that truly wants to get the most out of their high-end bike, Neo is a performance benefit for sure, and worth the money.
 I think where Neo also makes a lot of sense is for racers — it would have been invaluable for me during BC Bike Race where every ounce of energy counts.
 I could also see this working well for enduro racing, where any wasted energy during a descent is lost time, and a quick switch into firm mode for a mid-stage pinch climb might make the difference between taking a stage win or not.